TZstatsADS/fall2019-project4-sec1-grp7/README.md

 Term: Fall 2019

-+ Team #
++ Team #7
 + Projec title: Lorem ipsum dolor sit amet
 + Team members
-	+ team member 1
+	+ Cai, Ting tc2945@columbia.edu
-	+ team member 2
+	+ Chen, Qichao qc2254@columbia.edu
-	+ team member 3
+	+ Dong, Lulu ld2820@columbia.edu
-	+ team member 4
+	+ Zhang, Kangkang kz2334@cumc.columbia.edu

-	+ team member 5
++ Project summary: Collaborative filtering refers to the process of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
+We used Gradient Descent with Probabilistic Assumptions and
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Alternative Least Squares from the Collaborative filtering literature.

-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
+**Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+Qichao worked on postprocessing part.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.